 Goodwill associated with our business combinations is tested for impairment at the beginning of the fourth quarter with continued evaluation through the end of the fourth quarter of every year.
 The fair value estimates of each of our reporting units is based on the projected profits and cash flows of the related assets using each reporting unit's weighted average cost of capital as a discount rate.
-As a result of this test, whereby the Step 1 Test was passed for all reporting units, it was determined that there is no impairment to our goodwill as of December 31, 2013 or 2012.
+As a result of this test, whereby the Step 1 Test was passed for all reporting units, it was determined that there is no impairment to our goodwill as of December 31, 2014 or 2013.

-At December 31, 2013 or 2012, our goodwill consisted of the following (dollars in thousands):
+At December 31, 2014 and 2013, our goodwill consisted of the following (dollars in thousands):